 The Curse of the Titanic

-Once again in the middle of the Atlantic the name of the Titanic is linked to a story of hope and despair.
-Victor 6000 sails to save lives.
+Once again, in the middle of the Atlantic, the name of the Titanic is linked to a story of hope and desperation.
+Victor 6000 sails to save human lives.
 A robot as the last bastion between hope and disaster.
-It is not a science fiction film, but the reality that sometimes surpasses the imagination.
+It is not a science fiction film, but the reality that sometimes surpasses imagination.

 And that reminds us how technology, if used correctly, can be a real guardian angel.
 Short time left.
 Let's hope so.